 Applying intelligent document processing to life insurance underwriting can help companies dramatically improve the process by largely taking humans out of the equation.
 With IDP, companies can create models to quickly categorize and extract data from reams of documents.

 For insurance claims processing, intelligent document processing can be used to automate the classification and annotation of new claims, and route them to the appropriate subject matter expert for processing.
-It can also help extract pertinent information from documents, including unstructured content such as images and free-form notes from insurance adjusters.
+It can also help extract pertinent information from documents, including unstructured data such as images and free-form notes from insurance adjusters.

 Investment firms often receive trade processing documents via email and in PDFs.
 They can use intelligent data processing tools to automate trade processing by extracting relevant unstructured data from these documents, and normalizing it for input into the firm’s digital management system, eliminating hours and hours of manual data processing.